NIKT-UDIT/udit/udit-cfp.md

     - Does the title and abstract reflect the contents of the paper?
     - Is the paper formatted correctly according to the NIKT template, and does the paper stay within the page limit?

-Research papers accepted at UDIT will be published as part of the conference reports from the NIKT series (e-ISSN 1892-0721).
-This series is published by Bibsys Open Journal Systems and gives level 1 credits in the Cristin system.

-It is not required that the submission be anonymous, but you may choose to submit anonymously.
-Deadlines for submitting (mandatory) abstract and research papers can be found on the main NIKT page.

 ## Lightning talks